florian-gierlichs/frontend-challenge/README.md

 ## 1. Fetch API

-Please extend this application by fetching and displaying some products from the api above.
+- Please extend this application by fetching and displaying some products from the api above.

   - There is no requirement on how to do this, it's up to you
   - Material UI and styled-components is already installed and ready to use

+- Please implement a functionality to add a new product.

 ## 2. Unit test